Enrollment

 The first two steps can be completed in either order.

-The parent(s) attend a group information session/tour.
-Register here.
-(More dates will be added through the fall and early winter.)
+1. The parent(s) attend a group information session/tour.
+Register here

 Phone Meeting

 Parents will learn about Activate’s curriculum, schedule, staff, and other important things during the group information session/tour, and they’ll have time to ask general questions.
-If a parent has questions that are private or specific to their child, they can schedule a 15-minute meeting with Greg, Activate’s director, using this link.
+If a parent has questions that are private or specific questions about their child, they can schedule a 15-minute meeting with Greg, Activate’s director, by emailing him at greg@activateschoolpdx.com.

 What We Look for in Applicants